online verfügbar vsl. 12/2019

 J. Allergy Clin.
 Immunol., accepted (2018)

-Mast cells (MC), well known for their effector functions in Th2 skewed allergic and also autoimmune inflammation, become increasingly acknowledged for their role in protection of health.
-It is now clear that they are also key modulators of immune responses at interface organs like skin or gut.
-MC can prime tissues for adequate inflammatory responses and cooperate with dendritic cells in T cell activation.
+© 2018 The Authors Mast cells (MCs), which are well known for their effector functions in TH2-skewed allergic and also autoimmune inflammation, have become increasingly acknowledged for their role in protection of health.
+It is now clear that they are also key modulators of immune responses at interface organs, such as the skin or gut.
+MCs can prime tissues for adequate inflammatory responses and cooperate with dendritic cells in T-cell activation.
 They also regulate harmful immune responses in trauma and help to successfully orchestrate pregnancy.
-This review focusses on the beneficial effects of mast cells on tissue homeostasis and elimination of toxins or venoms.
-MC can enhance pathogen clearance in many bacterial, viral, and parasite infections, e.g. by TLR2 triggered degranulation, secretion of antimicrobial cathelicidins, recruiting neutrophils or by providing extracellular DNA traps.
-The role of MC in tumors is more ambiguous, however, encouraging new findings show they can change the tumor microenvironment towards anti-tumor immunity when adequately triggered.
-Uterine tissue remodeling by α-chymase (MCP-5) is crucial for successful embryo implantation.
-MCP-4 and the tryptase MCP-6 emerge to be protective in CNS trauma by reducing inflammatory damage and excessive scar formation, thereby protecting axon growth.
-Last but not least, we see proteases like carboxypeptidase A released by FcεRI activated MC detoxify an increasing number of venoms and endogenous toxins.
-A better understanding of the plasticity of MC will help to improve these advantageous effects, and hint on ways to cut down detrimental MC actions.
+This review focuses on the beneficial effects of MCs on tissue homeostasis and elimination of toxins or venoms.
+MCs can enhance pathogen clearance in many bacterial, viral, and parasitic infections, such as through Toll-like receptor 2–triggered degranulation, secretion of antimicrobial cathelicidins, neutrophil recruitment, or provision of extracellular DNA traps.
+The role of MCs in tumors is more ambiguous; however, encouraging new findings show they can change the tumor microenvironment toward antitumor immunity when adequately triggered.
+Uterine tissue remodeling by α-chymase (mast cell protease [MCP] 5) is crucial for successful embryo implantation.
+MCP-4 and the tryptase MCP-6 emerge to be protective in central nervous system trauma by reducing inflammatory damage and excessive scar formation, thereby protecting axon growth.
+Last but not least, proteases, such as carboxypeptidase A, released by FcεRI-activated MCs detoxify an increasing number of venoms and endogenous toxins.
+A better understanding of the plasticity of MCs will help improve these advantageous effects and hint at ways to cut down detrimental MC actions.

 Zusatzinfos bearbeiten [➜Einloggen]